 This list is only a guide.
 You may have many of the signs and symptoms listed, only a few or none of them.
 The list is to assist you in recognizing whether you have Flatback Syndrome.

 What Causes Flatback Posture?

 If you have spent years sitting incorrectly – sitting on your bottom muscles instead of sitting with your back aligned over your hips – you may have developed chronic muscular imbalances – short, tight abdominals, short, tight hamstrings, and weak hip flexors – pulling the pelvis into a tucked-under position (called posterior pelvis).

 Incorrect sitting and standing posture, poor nutrition, injuries, athleticism, and manual labor can lead to worn spinal discs and pain in a patient.
-The lower spinal discs should be wedged-shaped, which gives the lumbar region a healthy inward curve, known as lumbar lordosis.
+In addition, the lower spinal discs should be wedged-shaped, which gives the lumbar region a healthy inward curve, known as lumbar lordosis.

 Interesting: When people say, ‘I’ve got lordosis in my lumbar spine,’ what they usually mean is that they have hyperlordosis or sway back.
 The hyper suggests an increase to the normal lumbar curve.
 We should ideally all have lordosis in our lumbar spine.

 If the lumbar curve is exaggerated, it is a hyperlordosis; if it is flat, it’s an alordosis or without a lordosis.
-Saying you have ‘lumbar lordosis’ is actually saying you are normal.
+So saying you have ‘lumbar lordosis’ is saying you are normal.
 That always makes me laugh – in a kind-hearted doc sort of way.

-A herniated disc is just a severely degenerated disc, where the gelatinous, toothpaste-like material normally found contained inside the disc has leaked through the outer cartilage rings.
-This also causes loss of the natural wedge shape, which leads to a change in the normal lordotic curve.
+A herniated disc is just a severely degenerated disc, where the gelatinous, toothpaste-like material commonly found contained inside the disc has leaked through the outer cartilage rings.
+This also causes a loss of the natural wedge shape, which leads to a change in the normal lordotic curve.